 Why is it so hard to find a DID therapist right now?

-Y'all may want to move on to another article to find help on finding a therapist, not read this depressing factual stuff about how hard it is to find someone until after you're on some waiting lists and truly have exhausted all resources to find the help y'all need.
+Y'all may want to move on to another article to find help on Finding or Choosing a Therapist (or move ahead without a therapist such as the No Therapist suggestions), not read this depressing factual stuff about how hard it is to find someone until after you're on some waiting lists and truly have exhausted all resources to find the help y'all need.

 - Many professionals “don’t believe in DID”.
 Between the “Satanic Panic” of the early-to-mid 1990s that caused many DID specialists to retire/leave their specialization or to take on significant trauma, and the discrediting of the industry by the False Memory Syndrome Foundation and similar, despite constituting 1+% of the general population (according to the DSM, more in some countries like up to 6% in Turkey).